Divyansh7041/Chronic-Kidney-Disease-Detection/README.md

-# Chronic-Kidney-Disease-Prediction

-This web application was developed using the **Flask** web framework.
-The predictive models were trained on comprehensive datasets, enabling high accuracy in predicting chronic kidney disease.

-**Chronic-Kidney-Disease-Prediction**
+# Chronic Kidney Disease Detection

+A Flask-based web application for detecting Chronic Kidney Disease (CKD) using machine learning models.
+The system is trained on a real-world medical dataset to provide highly accurate predictions, helping in early detection and awareness of CKD.

+**Chronic-Kidney-Disease-Detection**

 ![image](https://user-images.githubusercontent.com/62790398/125474693-082d87df-953e-43d2-b175-08afd43ec9b0.png)